Econ 101 - Microeconomics » Summer 2021 » iVAT Chapter 19

 C. An increase in the consumption of Red Bull will increase the marginal utility of Red Bull, which will equate the two marginal utility to price ratios.

-D. An increase in the consumption of Red Bull will decrease the marginal utility of Red Bull, which will equate the two marginal utility to price ratios.
+D. An increase in the consumption of coffee will reduce the marginal utility of coffee, which will equate the two marginal utility to price ratios.

 Question #13